Ashkanfld/Machine_Learning/README.md

 # Machine_Learning

-This simple program computes a multi-linear regression based on Gradient Descent as an optimization method.
+This simple program computes a multiple linear regression based on Gradient Descent as an optimization method.

 # Sample_dataset

 This code could be used for a vast majority of datasets, one of which is provided in the result section.
 This dataset could be found on the Kaggle website (https://www.kaggle.com/datasets/akshaydattatraykhare/data-for-admission-in-the-university)

-A multi-linear regression calculates based on 70 percent of participants, and the remaining 30 percent is used to verify the model.
+A multiple linear regression is derived based on 70 percent of participants, and the remaining 30 percent is used to verify the model.

 # How to use